-Please note: we have now stopped rehoming for the Winter months, until Spring 2023, unless faced with an emergency situation.
-However, you are still able to complete a rehoming application and will be added to a waiting list to be contacted in the new year.
+Please note: we have halted the rehoming of some species of parrots until Summer 2023, to allow for new enclosures to be developed.
+However, you are still able to complete a rehoming application and will be added to a waiting list to be contacted in the new year if this is the case for your species of bird.

 All birds donated to The National Parrot Sanctuary, from the date of the signed Bird Donation Form, are owned and under the full responsibility of Lincolnshire Wildlife Park incorporating The National Parrot Sanctuary.
 This is a charity set up to care for the parrots and animals situated here, our registered charity number is 1162135.